sileagle1/sileagle1.github.io/README.md

 After adding all the photos, run the command `bundle exec jekyll build` in the terminal to generate the new thumbnail images on your machine.

+## Adjusting Style

+The style related files live in the `lib` folder.
+The `just-the-doc` Jekyll theme does most of the default styling, but there are things that are overriden in the css files of that folder.
+Images used for backgrounds are in the `lib/images` folder.

 ## Local Development